Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 I know who those independents are, and I know how to get them to vote for us.

-And so they write speeches for the candidates and they put thoughts in their minds, and basically that's where this whole notion, don't criticize Obama, you know, don't be extreme, don't be partisan.
+And basically, that's where this whole notion, don't criticize Obama, you know, don't be extreme, don't be partisan.

 The independents don't like that.

-They want everybody get along.
+They want everybody to get along.

-They want bipartisanship, they want compromise.
+They want compromise.

 If you don't make it sound like you're capable of that, you're going to send them running right back to the Democrats.

-This whole faux fake, phony interpretation of who actually elects the president has been around for decades.
+This whole faux, fake, phony interpretation of who actually elects the president has been around for decades.

 I contend to you that moderates are simply liberals who don't want to admit it.